-11.2.
-Concrete Tests
+11.2 Concrete Tests

-The concretes tested were: (1) concrete used in the precast components, except the channel slabs, (2) concrete used in the on-grade floor slab, and (3) concrete used for the topping slab.
+The concretes tested were: (1) concrete used in the precast components except the channel slabs, (2) concrete used in the on-grade floor slab, and (3) concrete used for the topping slab.
 Concrete specimens were tested for the following: (1) compressive strength, (2) tensile splitting strength, (3) unit weight, (4) air content, and (5) modulus of elasticity.

-11.2.1.
-Precast Component Concrete
+11.2.1 Precast Component Concrete

-The precast components were cast in two days (April 16 and 17, 1968) from five batches of lightweight aggregate concrete.
-This concrete was made from a $\frac{3}{8}$ -in maximum size expanded shale aggregate, with preformed foam added at the time of mixing.
-A rather high cement content (about 9 U.S. bags per cubic yard) was used, and water was added to produce a workable mix.
-The amount of the preformed foam used was adjusted to provide a concrete with a frésh weight of about 96 lb/ft3 at the mixer.
-The slump was judged to be about 2 in although it was not measured.
+The precast components were cast in two days (April 16 and 17, 1968) from five batches of lig hweight aggregate concrete.
+This concrete was made from a 3/8 in. maximum size expanded shale aggregate, with preformed foam added at the time of mixing.
+A rather high cement content (about 9 U.S. bags per cu yd.), was used, and water was added to produce a workable mix.
+The amount of the preformed foam used was adjusted to provide a concrete with a fresh weight of about 96 pcf at the mixer.
+The slump was judged to be about 2 in. although it was not measured.
 The workability of the concrete was excellent with no indication of either segregation or bleeding.

-Test specimens $(6 \times 12 \text{ in cylinders})$ were cast in cardboard molds from four of the five batches.
+Test specimens (6 x 12 in. cylinders) were cast in cardboard molds from four of the five batches.
 These specimens were shipped in the molds to the test site with the structural components and were removed from the molds when about 8 days old.
 They were then stored in the laboratory air until tested.

-The components were cast under commercial conditions and no records were available which would permit the association of individual components with particular batches of concrete.
+Since the components were cast under commercial conditions, no attempt was made to maintain records which would permit the association of individual components with particular batches of concrete.

-11.2.2.
-Floor and Topping Slab Concrete
+11.2.2 Floor and Topping Slab Concrete

-The on-grade floor slab was cast from a 1-in maximum size crushed-stone concrete delivered by a ready-mix truck.
+The on-grade floor slab was cast from a 1 in. maximum size crushed-stone concrete delivered by a ready-mix truck.
 The mix proportions and slump are not known.
-The compressive test specimens were molded in 6×12 in cast iron molds which were removed when the concrete was 3 days old.
+The compressive test specimens were molded in 6 x 12 in. cast iron molds which were removed when the concrete was 3 days old.
 The specimens were then air-dried until tested.

-The topping slab was cast from a standard 6-bag, 3000 psi lightweight mix delivered by a ready-mix truck in two batches.
+The topping slab was cast from a standard 6 bag, 3000 psi, semi-lightweight mix delivered by a ready-mix truck in two batches.
 The first batch was placed in the west section of the topping slab.
-The coarse aggregate was a $\frac{3}{4}$ -in maximum size expanded shale and the fine aggregate was a natural sand.
-The compressive test specimens were molded in 6×12 in cast iron molds which were removed at 2 days of age.
+The coarse aggregate was a 3/4 in. maximum size expanded shale and the fine aggregate was a natural sand.
+The compressive test specimens were molded in 6 x 12 in. cast iron molds which were removed at 2 days of age.
 The specimens were then air-dried until tested.

-11.2.3.
-Concrete Test Results
+11.2.3 Concrete Test Results

-The results from the strength tests are shown in table 11.1.
-The unit weight and air-content determinations are presented in table 11.2.
-Aircontent determinations were made by ASTM Method C-457[12].
-The values of the modulus of elasticity are shown in table 11.3.
+The results from the strength tests are shown in Table 11.1.
+The unit weight and air-content determinations are presented in Table 11.2.
+Air-content determinations were made by ASTM method C-457.
+The values of the modulus of elasticity are shown in Table 11.3.
 By way of comparison, values for an average lightweight aggregate concrete are included in these tables.
-These values are averages from a total of 46 batches of concrete made from 21 different expanded shale, lightweight aggregates[13].
-The average cement content for these concretes was 6.5 bags/yd and the average wet density was 100.3 lb/ft3.
+These values are averages from a total of 46 batches of concrete made from 21 different expanded shale, lightweight aggregates. $\frac{1}{}$ The cement content for this average concrete was 6.5 sacks/yd and the average wet density was 100.3pcf.